Taro leaves are edible greens that have been enjoyed in many parts of Asia and the Pacific for centuries.

 Adding taro leaves to meals could be a great way for people who don’t want to take supplements or medications to stay healthy.

-13. Taro Leaves May Aid With Eyesight Improvement
+13. Eyesight Improvement

 Taro leaves have long been used as an important part of many traditional diets, and research suggests that they may also help improve vision.